gaorlov/YACME/README.md

 ### Dependencies

 YACME only has one hard dependency at the moment: Concourse.
 It is the CI pipeline interface to which all component services have to adhere.
 This may change in the future to be more generic to support others.

+### Roadmap

+This is a pretty ambitious project, but there's not a ton of developers on it, so here's the current roadmap: [link](https://github.com/gaorlov/YACME/blob/master/ROADMAP.md)